nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_immunization_document_profiles.md

 - **[CareConnect-ITK-Condition-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Condition-List-1)** - An NHS Digital Profile derived from the CareConnect List Profile for recording a snapshot of the list of Conditions for the patient.
 - **[CareConnect-ITK-Condition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Condition-1)** -	An NHS Digital Profile derived from the CareConnect List Profile for conditions.
 The Condition Resource records detailed information about conditions or diagnoses recognised by a clinician.
 - **[CareConnect-ITK-DM-Immunization-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-DM-Immunization-1)** - An NHS Digital Profile derived from the CareConnect Immunization Profile.
 The Immunization Resource describes the event of a patient being administered a vaccination or a record of a vaccination as reported by a patient, a clinician or another party and may include vaccine reaction information and what vaccination protocol was followed.
-- **[CareConnect-ITK-Procedure-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Procedure-List-1)** - An NHS Digital Profile derived from the CareConnect List Profile for recording a snapshot of the list of procedures for that the patient has had.
+- **[CareConnect-ITK-Procedure-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Procedure-List-1)** - An NHS Digital Profile derived from the CareConnect List Profile for recording a snapshot of the list of procedures that the patient has had.
-- **[CareConnect-ITK-Procedure-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Procedure)** - An NHS Digital Profile derived from the CareConnect Procedure Profile.
+- **[CareConnect-ITK-Procedure-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Procedure-1)** - An NHS Digital Profile derived from the CareConnect Procedure Profile.
 The Procedure Resource is used to record an action that is or was performed on a patient.
 - **[CareConnect-Patient-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1)** - A CareConnect Profile for patient.
 The Patient Resource represents the patient involved in the provision of healthcare related services.
 - **[CareConnect-Practitioner-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Practitioner-1)** - A CareConnect Profile for a practitioner.
 The Practitioner Resource represents the healthcare professional directly or indirectly involved in the provision of healthcare related services.
 - **[CareConnect-PractitionerRole-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-PractitionerRole-1)** - A CareConnect Profile for a practitioner role.
 The PractitionerRole Resource represents a specific set of Roles/Locations/specialties/services that a practitioner may perform at an organization for a period of time.